-Known locally as MacYouth, MacDonnell Regional Council Youth Services delivers activities to young people between the ages of 12 – 25 living in remote Indigenous communities.
-MacYouth provide youth programs in Sport and Recreation, Leadership and Culture Jobs, Education and Training Safety and Diversion, and Staff Development.
+Known locally as MacYouth, MacDonnell Regional Council Youth Services deliver an Outside School Hours Learning Program (OSHLP) for 5 – 12 year olds and a Youth program for young people between the ages of 12 – 25 years living in remote Aboriginal communities.
+MacYouth delivers varied and innovative activities under the pillars of Sport and Recreation, Leadership and Culture Jobs, Education and Training Safety and Diversion, and Staff Development.

-Our aim is to progress Indigenous people into roles of leadership, to facilitate culturally relevant and engaging youth programs, and contribute to workplace sustainable development.
-MacYouth work collaboratively and in partnership with many other agencies, stakeholders, and community members to provide young people with improved life choices and outcomes.
+Our aim is to progress Aboriginal people into roles of leadership, to facilitate culturally relevant and engaging youth programs, and contribute to sustainable workplace development.
+MacYouth works in partnership with many other agencies, stakeholders, and community members to provide young people with improved life choices and opportunities.

 MacYouth is spread across central Australia, providing programs in diverse language groups.
 The main language groups are Luritja, Pintubi, Pitjanjatjarra, Eastern Arrernte and Western Arrernte, each community with different cultural practices and beliefs.
 Young people living in these communities face different challenges and don’t always have the same opportunities young people have living in cities, regional areas and rural towns.
 The population of young people in remote communities is growing faster than any other demographic in Australia and it is vital that youth programs are adaptive to the needs of the young people in their unique communities.
 Working with young Anangu (the people of Central Australia) is a great opportunity for cross-cultural exchange and shared learning.